 Location: Room 1101, Murphy Building, Kelburn Pde, Kelburn Campus

 Crime Prevention, crime reduction and community safety; plural policing and private security/private policing; youth justice; and politics of crime and 'law and order'.

 Trevor was contracted by the Institute of Criminology at Victoria University to develop the Victoria Police Education Programme (VPEP).
 In addition, he co-wrote the course materials for the programme in 2000/2001.
-Trevor was a VPEP course coordinator from 2001 to 2003, and continues to provide support and oversight.
+Trevor was a VPEP course coordinator from 2001 to 2003.

 Bradley T, Measuring community and stranger-related violence in Aotearoa New Zealand, Te Awatea Review, The Journal of Te Awatea Violence Research Centre, Canterbury University, 2011.

 Bradley T, Rowe M A, Sedgwick C P, 'Not in my backyard?
 Crime in the neighbourhood', Howard Journal of Criminal Justice, 50 (1), 2011, pp. 34-51.

 Bradley T, 'Exploring the interface of public and private 'policing': select finding from a New Zealand security industry survey', Security Today, February/March, 2010, pp. 38-40.

 Bradley, T and Sedgwick, C, 'Policing beyond the police: A 'first cut' Study of Private Security in New Zealand', Policing and Society, 19 (4) December, 2009, pp. 468-492.

 Bradley, T (with Tauri, J and Walters, R) 'Demythologising Youth Justice in Aotearoa/New Zealand', in Muncie, J & Goldson, B (eds.)
 Comparative Youth Justice, London: Sage, 2006.